philipmat/showoff/README.md

 ### Caveats
 * Xbox users must use an underscore ( _ ) for any spaces in their gamertag when inputting it directly.
 This is not necessary in the first name field of your slack profile; spaces will work fine.
 * As stated above, Showoff automatically looks at your most recently played character.
 This was ultimately an intentional decision to limit the number of inputs needed and simplify using the bot.

+### Setting up the bot in your own slack
+First clone the repo locally:
+> git clone git@github.com:phillipspc/showoff.git

+To deploy to heroku, cd into the newly created folder then follow the steps [here](https://github.com/slackhq/hubot-slack) under "Deploying to Heroku" (minus the part about creating a local hubot).
+You'll also need to add your [Bungie Api Key](https://www.bungie.net/en-US/User/API) to the config variables:
+> heroku config:set BUNGIE_API_KEY=your-key-here

+The free tier of a heroku server will go to sleep automatically when not used, and requires the server to sleep 8hrs each day.
+You may want to investigate [hubot-heroku-keepalive](https://github.com/hubot-scripts/hubot-heroku-keepalive) as a way of mitigating this.